cloudera-labs/hms-mirror/README.md

  -ep,--export-partition-count <limit>                          Set the limit of partitions that the
                                                                EXPORT_IMPORT strategy will work
                                                                with.
+ -epl,--evaluate-partition-location                            For SCHEMA_ONLY and DUMP
+                                                               data-strategies, review the partition
+                                                               locations and build partition
+                                                               metadata calls to create them is they can't be located via 'MSCK'.
  -ewd,--external-warehouse-directory <path>                    The external warehouse directory
                                                                path.
 Should not include the
                                                                namespace OR the database directory.